-Once you have signed up via my referral link, all you have to do is open either an Invest (or an ISA account).
+Once you have signed up via this Trading 212 free stockreferral link, all you have to do is open either an Invest (or an ISA account).
 For the vast majority of people, especially if you are new to investing or purely opening an account for the free shares, the Invest account is the option to choose.

-When you’ve been verified and placed the minimum deposit in the account the free share should be awarded within 1 business day.
+When you’ve been verified and placed the minimum deposit of £1 in the account the free share should be awarded within 1 business day.

 When I signed up I was rewarded with a free share in Ocado worth 1314.50p (£13.145).
 Not a bad return for spending 5 to 10 minutes at the most just signing up and depositing.

 You can either hold or sell the free share in your new Trading 212 Invest account.
 There are no inactivity fees so you won’t face any charges for just holding the share in the account.

 Many shares pay dividends, which are a share of the companies profits distributed to shareholders.

 So you have the option of holding the share and collecting the dividends over time, which may well exceed the rate you’d receive in bank interest.
 Obviously, the share price itself can rise or fall and also result in a profit or a loss and dividends can be cut.